tbaptistal/MORPHE2US/docs/6_analyzing_a_model.md

 Use built-in visualizers or export tables to CSV.

+**TODO**: how-to? check with Kacper or refer to section 3 below if you have a guide there.
+Questions to tackle here: in what format are the results output?
+How can they be accessed?
+What does the built-in visualizer allow and when is something external helpful/needed?

 ---

 ## 🧠 2.
 Common Questions to Ask

 - Which technologies were selected, and when?
-- What is the pathway to net-zero by 2050?
+- What is the pathway to long-term decarbonization?
 - What are the peak loads and how are they covered?
 - Where are inefficiencies or curtailments happening?
 - What is the total cost of the transition?